wakeupnemo/polymarket-research/STATE.md

 - GitHub is the source of truth for code,
 - ChatGPT Project files are persistent context,
 - and server-side scripts should not depend on those context files existing locally.

+The current diagnostics step now also has an explicit implementation rule:
+- only the dedicated diagnostics layer should be added on top of the stable feature set,
+- without re-adding ingestion layers, feature-builder scaffolding, or duplicate smoke logic.

 ---